2025 Established Investigator Award

 • Applicants for an EIA may hold an additional AHA research grant such as a Strategically Focused Research Project, IPA and/or TPA but cannot hold a career development/recognition award at the same time (i.e. Career Development Award or Merit Award).

-Peer Review Criteria for the Established Investigator Award
+Peer Review Criteria for Established Investigator Award

 Applicants should never contact reviewers regarding their applications.
 Discussing the content of an application or attempting to influence review outcome will constitute a conflict of interest in the review.
 Reviewers must notify the AHA if an applicant contacts them.